nullstack/nullstack.github.io/articles/rendering-component.md

 ## Using HTML attributes

-Nullstack JSX deviates a little from the spec
+Nullstack JSX deviates a little from the spec.

-You can use the normal HTML attributes like class and for directly
+You can use the normal HTML attributes like *class* and *for* directly.

 ```jsx
 <label for="input" class="dont-label-me"> I am a label </label>